mayerrn/two_phase_streaming/README.md

 Parameters:
 * `filename`: path to the edge list file.
 * `p`: the number of partitions that the graph will be divided into.
-* `prepartitioner_type`: name of the clustering algorithm as a pre-partitioner. streamcom or rabbit. default: streamcom.
+* `prepartitioner_type`: name of the clustering algorithm as a pre-partitioner. default: streamcom.
-    * Please note that to be able to use Rabbit Order clustering, you need to follow the instructions in [Rabbit Order Integration](#rabbit) section.

 Optional:
 * `use_hdrf`: use HDRF scoring instead of linear scoring for the second phase